slayyyyyyy/IntroductionToRobotics/README.md

 ## Homework 2

 Component requirements:
-• RGB LED (At least 1)
+• RGB LED (At least 1) <br />
-• Potentiometers (At least 3)
+• Potentiometers (At least 3) <br />
-• Resistors and wires as needed
+• Resistors and wires as needed <br />

 Tasks:
 • Technical Task : Use of separate potentiometers for controlling each color of the RGB LED: Red, Green, and Blue.
 This control must leverage digital electronics.
-Specifically, I need to read the potentiometer’s value with Arduino and then write a mapped value to the LED pins.
+Specifically, I need to read the potentiometer’s value with Arduino and then write a mapped value to the LED pins. <br />
-• Publishing Task : Update github repo with the code and update README.md with the task requirements, pics of the setup and a link to a video showing its functionality
+• Publishing Task : Update github repo with the code and update README.md with the task requirements, pics of the setup and a link to a video showing its functionality. <br />
-• Coding Task : Clean, well-structured code, avoidance of "magic numbers", use of constants with meaningful names.
+• Coding Task : Clean, well-structured code, avoidance of "magic numbers", use of constants with meaningful names. <br />

 Using 3 potentiometers, a RGB LED, 3 resistors and a whole bunch of wires, I finally put together the following setup: